-All employers must establish safe working procedures and protocols to reduce or eliminate potential hazards that lone workers may be exposed to.
+Workers rely on their employers to provide a safe working environment while keeping themselves safe by taking necessary precautions.
+All employers must establish safe working procedures to reduce or eliminate potential hazards and hazardous materials that lone workers may be exposed to.
+Employees must then cooperate with their employers about these policies.
 Here are 4 major issues that employers need to address when establishing a safe workplace:

 - Risk control measures – conduct regular risk assessments to identify and evaluate existing and potential hazards.
-Assess which hazards can be mitigated and which hazards are uncontrolled to develop more effective engineering and administrative controls.
+Assess which hazards can be mitigated, which of them need to be prioritized according to the level of severity, and which of them are uncontrolled to develop more effective engineering and administrative controls.

 - Worker medical condition – ensure that all lone workers are physically fit before commencing work.
 Seek medical advice if needed and make sure that emergency equipment and procedures are in place.